grzesiek-galezowski/tdd-ebook/manuscript/040_Three_Essential_Tools.md

 ![XUnit.NET window](images/XUnit_NET_Window.png)

-### Mocking framework
+### Mocking library

-Mocking frameworks are libraries that automate runtime creation of objects (called “mocks") that adhere to specified interface.
-Aside from the creation itself, the frameworks provide an API to configure our mocks on how they behave when certain methods are called on them and to let us inspect which calls they received.
+Mocking libraries automate runtime creation of objects (called “mocks") that adhere to specified interface.
+Aside from the creation itself, the libraries provide an API to configure our mocks on how they behave when certain methods are called on them and to let us inspect which calls they received.

-Mocking frameworks are not as old as xUnit frameworks and were not present in TDD at very beginning.
+Mocking libraries are not as old as xUnit frameworks and were not present in TDD at very beginning.
 As you might be wondering why on earth do we need something like this, I will let you in on a secret: they were born with a goal of aiding a specific approach to object